 - There appear to be analogies between the positive column in a discharge tube and the plasma within the Sun’s heliosphere.

 - Another result of the discharge tube experiments is also relevant to our discussion of plasma behavior and will be discussed in the next section.

-If the voltage V is plotted against the current density J in a discharge tube (current density is the current divided by the area of the discharge tube), then it is found that the three different plasma glow modes correspond to three different sections of a discontinuous graph, known as the voltage vs current or V-J curve.
+If the current density J (x-axis) is plotted against the voltage V (y-axis) in a discharge tube (current density is the current divided by the area of the discharge tube), then it is found that the three different plasma glow modes correspond to three different sections of a discontinuous graph, known as the current vs voltage or J-V curve.

 A very significant effect often occurs in the lower current density part of the glow discharge region.
 The voltage actually decreases with increasing current density.
 In other words, the plasma finds it more efficient to transmit the current at a higher current density because the voltage drop is less.

 At still higher current densities, the voltage increases again, meaning that the glow discharge section of the J-V curve has a minimum at a particular value of current density.
 This minimum represents the point of lowest resistance for transmission of the total current.
 In cosmic plasmas, this effect may be significant in causing the formation of current filaments by confining the current within a particular cross-sectional area.

 Similarly, in the extremely bright arc discharge mode, the voltage once again decreases with increasing current density.
 If plasma is forced into the arc mode, it will again tend to filament in order to reduce the voltage drop.

 Filamentation is observed to be a normal behavior mode for currents in a plasma, as evidenced by the J-V curve and by physical structures in space itself.
 A paper by Dr. Anthony Peratt regarding filamentation can be found here.